Network Effect: Elevating Brain Research Through Greater Collaboration with People with Lived Experience

 Today, MIRA is available to all Canadians, simplifying access to trusted mental health resources.
 It illustrates the power of community-academic partnerships to create practical, impactful solutions.

 PWLE provided invaluable insights that are shaping the future of brain research to improve brain health nationwide.
-Their contributions reinforced many core elements of the strategy, particularly the importance of investing in transdisciplinary training.
+Their contributions reinforced many core elements of the strategy, particularly the importance of investing in transdisciplinary training, collaboration and open science.
 Participants identified gaps in knowledge and skills that hinder collaboration between researchers and non-researchers, prompting the strategy to call on the federal government to support a national training platform to equip them with the tools to collaborate effectively.
-(A summary of CBRS’s Lived Experience Sessions provides more details on what we asked and the feedback received.)
+(A summary of CBRS’s Lived Experience Sessions provides more details on the engagement process and feedback received.)

 Call to action for policymakers and funders